francosion042/console-watcher/README.md

 - Configurable behavior to print in console or save to a file.
 - Supports both JSON and non-JSON file types for logs saving.
 - Encrypt and sync logs to a dedicated server for better visualization and management.
+- Register your custom error handling function which will be called whenever an error occurs within the library.

 ## Installation